zerodegress/RW-HPS/README.md

 | maps          		 |                               	   											 | View Custom Map               			 |
 | reloadmaps          		 |                               	   											 | Reload map               			 |
 | stop          		 |                               	   											 | Stop the server               			 |
 Sorry, maybe more commands have not been added because the document has no time to update
+Please use help in the console to see more
 </details>